-Trills such as a rolling /r/ are characterized by an oscillation of some other part than the vocal folds, most commonly of the tongue, but also possible with the lips.
-Modelling such oscillation is not easily encompassed in our model, but by extending the fundamental frequency model to very slow oscillations, we obtain at least a basic functionality.
-The impulse train then models the oscillations of the tongue, the noise input models the associated turbulent noise and the shaping effect of the vocal tract is modelled by the linear predictive filter.
+Trills, such as a rolling /r/, are characterized by an oscillation of some other part of the human production apparatus than the vocal folds.
+Most commonly, they are produced by the tongue, but can also be produced by the lips.
+Modeling such an oscillation is not easily encompassed in our model, but by extending the fundamental frequency model to include very slow oscillations, we obtain at least a basic functionality.
+The impulse train then models the oscillations of the tongue, the noise input models the associated turbulent noise and the shaping effect of the vocal tract is modelled by the linear predictive filter (Figure 6).

-Note, however, that in most accents of English, trills are not used but approximants are used instead.
+Note, however, that in most accents of English trills are not used, but approximants are used instead.